aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

   </source-code>
 </code-listing>

+> Info
-> Note that we use a dashed naming convention to separate the words *contact-list* as our custom element name.
-The name of the class instead should be defined by using the UpperCamelCase version *ContactList*
+> We use a dashed naming convention to separate the words *contact-list* as our custom element name.
+The name of the class instead should be defined by using the UpperCamelCase version *ContactList*.

 The view-model for our custom element has a few notable characteristics.
 First, we're using dependency injection.
 Aurelia has its own dependency injection container, which it uses to instantiate classes in your app.
 Classes can declare constructor dependencies through *inject metadata*.
 This looks a bit different depending on what language you are using.
 In ES 2015, you can declare an `inject` static method that returns an array of constructor dependencies while in ES Next and TypeScript, you can use an `inject` decorator to declare those dependencies.
 As you can see here, our `ContactList` class has a dependency on our `WebAPI` class.
 When Aurelia instantiates the contact list, it will first instantiate (or locate) an instance of the web API and "inject" that into the contact list's constructor.